bbt-vinz/vSlider/README.md

 ## Implementation

-First, make sure to include Modernizr and jQuery inside <head>.
+First, make sure to include Modernizr and jQuery inside the [head] tag:

 ```js
 <script type="text/javascript" src="https://raw.github.com/Modernizr/Modernizr/master/modernizr.js"></script>
 <script type="text/javascript" src="http://code.jquery.com/jquery-1.8.2.min.js"></script>
 ```

-Then include css for the vSlider inside the <head>.
+Then include css for the vSlider inside the [head] tag:

 ```css
 <link rel="icon" type="image/x-icon" href="https://raw.github.com/bbt-vinz/vSlider/master/vslider-2.0.1.css" />
 ```

 Below is the basic HTML structures.
 User can rearrange order of the structurse in any way they want but only to make sure they stay inside the div.vslider.
-You can put this anywhere inside the <body>.
+You can put this anywhere inside the [body] tag:

 ```html
 <div class="vslider">